 There are many companies that employ electrical and computer engineers and engineering managers, these include: software industry, financial industry, consulting industry, telecommunication industry, computer hardware industry, and networking industry.

 It is recommended that students have a Bachelor's degree in Electrical and/or Computer Engineering.
-The student must also submit two letters of recommendation and have taken the general Graduate Record Examination (GRE).
-The subject GRE in engineering is not required.
+The student must also submit two letters of recommendation.
 In addition, the Test of English as a Foreign Language (TOEFL) is required of all foreign applicants whose native language is not English unless an undergraduate degree was received in the USA.
 A minimum score of 250 is expected.
 Students who obtain a TOEFL score below 250 may be accepted in exceptional cases, but will be required to attend classes in the Program in American Language Studies (PALS).
 This score corresponds to the new TOEFL Scores: Writing 22, Speaking 23, Reading 21, and Listening 17.
 Students with a Bachelor’s of Science degree from an accredited electrical engineering school may apply for direct admission to the graduate program.

 Students with backgrounds in other concentrations, such as physics, mathematics, and computer science, or in engineering programs other than electrical engineering, may be required to pass certain prerequisite undergraduate courses in electrical engineering.
 Please contact the concentration coordinator for more information.

 For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
 In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.
 The business curriculum is listed here.
 The science courses for the Electrical and Computer Engineering concentration are given below.

 A total of 19 credits are required in the business curriculum.
 Six courses are required - all but one of the courses are for 3 credits each.
 Descriptions of the required Business Courses can be found here: